TimiMakkonen/Minesweeper/README.md

   * Uses 'VisualMinesweeperCell' as the underlying information type.
   * Works with any type that supports conversion from 'VisualMinesweeperCell' enum class. (eg. 'int')
+* Added option to add mines by proportion instead of number.
+  * Added new constructors and 'newGame' overloads to support this.
 * Added 'type_traits' to help with template type checking at compile-time.
+* Prettified headers.
+* Fixed some throw messages.
+* Removed internal calls to public methods within the same class.
+  * Should make possible thread-safe implementation trivial to achieve.
+    (simply add mutex field and lock all public methods)
 * Added some tests.

 ### Version 8.3.0